pineconedata/pineconedata.github.io/_posts/2025-04-04-ridge-regression-vs-ols-linear-regression-models.md

 Now that we conceptually understand a bit more about how this model works, let's try training a Ridge regression model on our dataset.

 # Train the Models
-Now that we have our data split into training and test sets, we’re ready to train our model.
-We’ll use scikit-learn’s [Ridge class](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html) for this purpose.
+Now that we have our data split into training and test sets, we're ready to train our model.
+We'll use scikit-learn's [Ridge class](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html) for this purpose.
 We can start by initializing the model with the default parameters:

 ```python